shivannis/xandr-docs-public/xandr-docs/articles/monetize/availability-of-reporting-data.md

 ---
-title : Microsoft Monetize - Availability of Reporting Data description : Learn how and when Reporting Data is accessible. ms.date: 10/28/2023
+title: Microsoft Monetize - Availability of Reporting Data
+description: Learn how and when Reporting Data is accessible. ms.date: 10/28/2023
 ---